 There's a certain degree of overlap between Over Easy and Field House.
 You can find chicken & waffles on the menu, and the Wolf Pack is similar to the old Lumberjack.
 Having said that, so far I don't think it's all that great.
 My first impression was "overpriced Waffle House" but on reconsideration it's better than that.
 At least, it's good enough to keep me coming, all things considered.
-It's not a homestyle diner ambience, but it has an inviting menu.
+It's not a homestyle diner ambience, and is pretty noisy, but it has an inviting menu.
 It's in a convenient location, and it's open early.

 The original Field House was no Crown Railroad, but it was good enough to keep me coming back regularly.
 But then new owners took it over, and it went downhill.
 It wasn't downright terrible, and it lasted longer than I thought, but I only went a few times.

 Before Field House, this location used to be Pizza Furiosa, which in turn was Pesto Brothers when it was downtown.
 Pesto Brothers was good, solid, and popular, and I never understood why they completely gave up their old menu and turned into a wannabee trendy pizza place.
 I guess thatís just another example of how a good restaurant can make a wrong turn and subsequently fly off the face of the planet.